-- Compile available information, i.e., wetland maps, aerial photographs, soil maps, and fisheries reports. - Determine if activity is regulated and which statutes apply. - Identify protected natural resources and evaluate the impact of the activity on the protected resource, public trust, and riparian interest. - Coordinate and evaluate information obtained from other agencies and sources including public comment received. - Assist in conducting public hearings. - Prepare project review reports, environmental assessments, and decision documents as appropriate consistent with permitting criteria established by statutes, administrative rules, and Water Resources Division (WRD) guidelines. - Review and comment on wetland, lake, and stream mitigation plans using professional expertise. - Prepare permits, modification letters, and denials on noncontroversial and noncomplex files. - Document actions in the WRD's MiEnviro database. - Meet with permit applicants to review statutory criteria and offer suggestions to modify projects to comply with statutory requirements. - Defend environmental assessments, findings, and permit decisions in meetings with permit applicants, professional consultants, administrative hearings, and court proceedings. - Complete file reviews within statutory, WRD, and district established time frames.
+- Compile available information, i.e., wetland maps, aerial photographs, soils maps, and fisheries reports. - Determine if activity is regulated and which statutes apply. - Identify protected natural resources and evaluate the impact of the activity on the protected resource, public trust, and riparian interest. - Coordinate and evaluate information obtained from other agencies and sources including public comment received. - Assist in conducting public hearings. - Prepare project review reports, environmental assessments, and decision documents as appropriate consistent with permitting criteria established by statute, administrative rules, and Water Resources Division (WRD) guidelines. - Review and comment on wetland and lake/stream mitigation plans using professional expertise. - Independently prepare permits, modification letters, and denials on noncontroversial and noncomplex files. - Document actions in the appropriate WRD database and office file. - Meet with permit applicants to review statutory criteria and offer suggestions to modify projects to comply with statutory requirements. - Defend environmental assessments, findings, and permit decisions in meetings with permit applicants, professional consultants, administrative hearings, and court proceedings. - Complete file reviews within statutory, WRD, and/or district established time frames.